ember-learn/guides-source/guides/release/upgrading/editions.md

 overwritten, to unclear code where the difference between internal class values and arguments is hard to reason about.

-Glimmer components solve this by placing all arguments in an object available as the `args` property.
+New components solve this by placing all arguments in an object available as the `args` property.

 Before: